Netcracker/KubeMarine/documentation/Installation.md

 Do not try to copy the schema content.

 Make sure to use a raw URL (at raw.githubusercontent.com) without any query parameters.
-The JSON schema is naturally versioned by a KubeMarine version, specifically, by GitHub tag or branch that you are currently checking.
+The JSON schema is naturally versioned by a Kubemarine version, specifically, by GitHub tag or branch that you are currently checking.

 Note that the inventory file is validated against the same schema at runtime.